-The members of the Supervisory Board receive a fixed annual remuneration of € 25,000 (previous year: € 25,000).
-The Chair of the Supervisory Board receives an annual fixed remuneration in the amount of € 150,000 (previous year: € 150,000), while the Deputy Chair receives a fixed remuneration in the amount of € 50,000 (previous year: € 50,000).
+The members of the Supervisory Board receive a fixed annual remuneration of $\pounds$ 25,000 (previous year: $\pounds$ 25,000).
+The Chair of the Supervisory Board receives an annual fixed remuneration in the amount of $\pounds$ 150,000 (previous year: $\pounds$ 150,000), while the Deputy Chair receives a fixed remuneration in the amount of $\pounds$ 50,000 (previous year: $\pounds$ 50,000).

 With the compensation system for the Supervisory Board that was newly introduced in the previous year, the additional committee compensation for being a chair, deputy chair or member of committees was more differentiated according to the work intensity and the time required for the respective activity.
 According to the new compensation, the ordinary member of the Audit Committee/Remuneration Committee/Strategy Committee receives an additional fixed annual compensation of € 20,000 payable after the end of financial year.
 The ordinary member of the Nomination Committee receives an additional fixed annual compensation of fixed annual compensation of £ 10,000.
-The Chair of the respective committees receives an additional fixed annual compensation in the amount of four times the compensation of the respective ordinary committee member and the Deputy Chair of the respective committee receives an additional fixed annual compensation in the amount of twice the compensation of the respective ordinary committee member.
+The Chair of the respective committees receives an additional fixed annual compensation in the amount of four times the compensation of the respective ordinary committee member and the Deputy Chair of the respective committee receives an additional fixed annual compensation of twice the compensation of the respective ordinary committee member and the compensation of the respective committee receives an additional fixed annual compensation of twice the compensation of the respective ordinary committee member and the compensation of the respective ordinary committee member and the compensation of the respective committee receives an additional fixed annual compensation of twice the compensation of the respective ordinary committee member.